 Daylight Savings Time was suggested by Benjamin Franklin in 1784, with the idea to conserve candle wax, according to an essay called “An Economical Project for Diminishing the Cost of Light,” and later advocated by London builder William Willett.
 Daylight Savings Time was not adopted as a law in the United States until 1918, towards the end of World War I to conserve energy.

-Although proponents of year-round Daylight Savings Time have argued there might be a decrease in traffic accidents, Mayor Bill de Blasio of New York warned drivers to be careful in the darker morning commute, which he called “a serious danger.”
+Although proponents of year-round Daylight Savings Time have argued there might be a decrease in traffic accidents (click to see more), Mayor Bill de Blasio of New York warned drivers to be careful in the darker morning commute, which he called “a serious danger.”
+In case of accidents, the motorcycle accident lawyers can help with the legalities of the issue.

 For producers of goods and services, Daylight Savings Time could lead to more profit.
 People are more likely to leave their homes when there is more sunlight.